iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 - Sum of absolute difference between actual and predicted values.
 - MAE is better for datasets with small errors but fails in case of larger errors.
+- MAE is expressed in the same units as the dependent variable.
 - MAE is less sensitive towards outliers.
 - A lower MAE indicates that the model is making more accurate predictions.